 Obviously, every dog is different and has different preferences, tastes, and comfort levels, so we try to go at a pace that makes sense for them.
 If a dog is uncomfortable being around other dogs, being away from the house or their owners, etc, it may take them a bit longer to adjust – a big part of the introductory process is there to help make sure that your dog will be comfortable with what’s happening, and if they aren’t doing well or aren’t loving it for any reason, we will let you know.
 Ultimately, dogs will need to do well with and be comfortable spending time with a diverse group of similarly sized other dogs by the end of the introduction process and trial period to be accepted to stay in the program.

 If you’re looking for somewhere for your dog to spend a single day, they can be scheduled to come and spend the day with us – any day of the week, schedule permitting.
 We would be happy to discuss your and your dog’s needs, and set a plan in place.
 Day Boarding dogs have their own personal space when they are inside, and have outside time in a fenced-in single’s yard up to 5 times during the day Monday through Saturday, and up to 4 times on Sundays.
 Please note that we do not guarantee social time with other dogs when Day Boarding – it is not the same as the Doggie Daycare program.
 All Day Boarding dogs must meet all vaccine, health, and behavioral requirements set out in our Daycare and Boarding Agreement form, which is listed below.

-We offer half days of daycare and day boarding (up to 5 hours of service) at a rate of $16.50, or $33 for full days (over 5 hours).
+We offer half days of daycare and day boarding (up to 5 hours of service) at a rate of $17.50, or $35 for a full day (over 5 hours).
 For your convenience, dogs can be dropped off or picked up at any time that we are open.

 All dogs participating in Day Boarding or Daycare must be up to date on the following vaccine and health requirements: